 At about this same time, the Monotone system appeared.
 Monotone was one of the first distributed version control systems.
 As far as this author is aware, Monotone was the first VCS to make use of SHA1 to identify artifacts.
 Monotone stored its content in an SQLite database, which is what brought it to the attention of the SQLite architect.
 These design choices were a major source of inspiration for Fossil.

 Beginning around 2005, the need for a better version control system for SQLite began to become evident.
 The SQLite architect looked around for a suitable replacement.
-Monotone, Git, and Mercurical were all considered.
-But at that time, none of these supported sync over ordinary HTTP, none could be run from an inexpensive shell account on a leased server (this was before the widespread availability of affordable virtual machines), and none of them supported anything resembling the wiki and ticket features of CVSTrac that had been found to be so useful.
+Monotone, Git, and Mercurial were all considered.
+But at that time, none of these supported sync over ordinary HTTP, none could be run from an inexpensive shell account on a leased server (this was before the widespread availability of affordable virtual private servers), and none of them supported anything resembling the wiki and ticket features of CVSTrac that had been found to be so useful.
 And so, the SQLite architect began writing his own DVCS.

 Early prototypes were done in TCL.
 As experiments proceeded, however, it was found that the low-level byte manipulates needed for things like delta compression and computing diffs were better implemented in plain old C. Experiments continued.
 Finally, a prototype capable of self-hosting was devised on 2007-07-16.

 The first project hosted by Fossil was Fossil itself.
 After a few months of development work, the code was considered stable enough to begin hosting the SQLite documentation repository which was split off from the main SQLite CVS repository on 2007-11-12.
-After two years of development work on Fossil, the SQLite source code itself was transfered to Fossil on 2009-08-11.
+After two years of development work on Fossil, the SQLite source code itself was transferred to Fossil on 2009-08-11.